Pasco County Football ‘Super 7’ Poll

-The Pasco County Football ‘Super 7’ Poll is voted upon by Suncoast News correspondent Andy Villamarzo, Tampa Beacon editor Eric Horchy, Pasco County FB’s Tom Ketchum, county expert Alejandro Tamayo, Big County Prep’s Doug Pugh and Florida High School Football’s Joshua Wilson.
+The Pasco County prep football season is hitting the downward stretch and teams are coming up to the Week 7 point of the season.
+Fridays matchups are set and weekly we will release the Pasco County Prep Football ‘Super 7’ Poll, which is voted upon by the Suncoast News correspondent Andy Villamarzo, Tampa Beacon editor Eric Horchy, Pasco County FB’s Tom Ketchum, county expert Alejandro Tamayo, Big County Prep’s Doug Pugh and Florida High School Football’s Joshua Wilson.

-1. Zephyrhills Bulldogs: 4-0 record; This week, at home versus Weeki Wachee
+1. Zephyrhills Bulldogs: 5-0 record; This week, at home versus No. 2 Wiregrass Ranch

-5. Zephyrhills Christian Academy Warriors: 2-1 record; This week, at home versus St. Petersburg Catholic
+5. Zephyrhills Christian Academy Warriors: 3-1 record; This week, at home versus Zarephath Academy

 Andy Villamarzo can be reached at andyvillamarzo@gmail.com and follow him on Twitter @avillamarzo.